top of page

 Traditionally, the living dead or undead are ‘vampires,’ but not Bram Stoker’s fiction novel version.
 His was not based on folklore but inspired by romanticized fiction by such notable authors as Lord Byron.
 The European folklore vampire was the living dead, also called revenants.
 They did not speak or show any cognitive abilities.
 They were dead people who rose from their graves, typically at night, shuffled towards the living, usually to their family, and drained the living of their life force, often symbolized by blood but not always.

 “A vampire is a creature from folklore that subsists by feeding on the vital essence (generally in the form of blood) of the living.
-In European folklore, vampires are undead creatures that often visited loved ones and caused mischief or deaths in the neighborhoods they inhabited while they were alive.” – https://mythus.fandom.com/wiki/Vampire
+In European folklore, vampires are undead creatures that often visited loved ones and caused mischief or deaths in the neighborhoods they inhabited while they were alive.” – Mythus.fandom-Vampire.

-In the 19th century UK, the government made a law to stop corpse mutilations.
+Even in 19th century UK, the government made a law to stop corpse mutilations.
 In England, criminals were staked through the heart and buried at the crossroads – right in Central London! – to keep them from rising and wreaking havoc.
 Here is a documentary from the UK regarding this history, primarily focused on England.
 “Why Do We Fear The Dead?,” Gods And Monsters, Timeline.

 The original vampire came from eastern Europe from the Slavic people, and it was originally a ghost, similar to Asian Hungry Ghosts folklore.
 As the lore traveled west in Europe, it grew more physical, eventually turning into a tangible physical being who was a reanimated corpse rising from the dead, no longer an ethereal ghost.
 Often, the living dead were at fault for their own situation, such as criminal or suicide.